danielmackay/dotnet-ef-sandbox/README.md

 ### Schema Changes

 The project is designed to use migrations for schema upgrades.
-However, if you prefer to instead drop and create the DB everytime you can set `Application.EnableMigrations` to `false` in `appsettings.json`:
+However, if you prefer to instead drop and create the DB every time you can set `Application.EnableMigrations` to `false` in `appsettings.json`:

 ```json
 "Application": {